 Common Causes of Blocked Drains

-The thin strands easily wrap around pipe walls and collect until a clog forms.
+The thin strands quickly wrap around pipe walls and collect until a clog forms.
 Food scraps are also frequent drain blockers, particularly in garbage disposals and sink pipes connected to them.

-Other debris like grease, paper towels, diapers, toys and mud can also find their way down the drain and accumulate where the pipe diameter narrows.
+Other debris, such as grease, paper towels, diapers, toys, and mud, can also find its way down the drain and accumulate where the pipe diameter narrows.
 In addition, ageing infrastructure, like corrosion or root intrusions from trees outside, can disrupt drain flows.

 Signs and Symptoms of Blocked Drains